 - Once your script is finalized, click Generate avatar to animate your image and sync it with the speaker.

-If your photo doesn’t meet formatting or safety standards, Descript will prompt you to upload a different one.
+If your photo doesn't meet formatting or safety requirements, Descript will prompt you to upload a different one.

 Generation workflow and timing